 With any real estate deal, there is the chance that the owner of the property could end up losing the property or going bankrupt due to unforeseen costs.
 This could leave crowdfunding investors holding an empty bag.

-The key to avoiding this type of scenarios lies largely in making sure you are dealing with a company that has done due diligence on its investments for you and has taken steps to be transparent about its inner workings.
+The key to avoiding this type of scenarios lies largely in making sure you are dealing with a company that has done due diligence on its investments.
+You need to know the company has taken steps to be transparent about its inner workings.

-Because Fundrise is a publicly offered investment, it lies under the scrutiny of the Securities Exchange Commission, which helps investors to be secure from a Bernie Madoff type of a situation.
+Because Fundrise is a publicly offered investment, it lies under the scrutiny of the Securities Exchange Commission.
+This helps you as an investor to be secure from a Bernie Madoff type of a situation.

 The company also works to invest in the top commercial real estate markets and with the top real estate companies.

-Being choosy about who they loan money to helps to protect investors from potential property owner failure, although that risk still does exist with any investment platform, whether in real estate or in the stock market.
+Being choosy about who they loan money to helps to protect investors from potential property owner failure.
+However, it’s important to know that risk still does exist with any investment platform, whether in real estate or in the stock market.

 Is Fundrise a Good Investment?